 This section lists the Metadata fields which can be stored for each individual Spectrum.
 Users cannot enter Metadata except into these already defined fields.
 If new Metadata fields are required, they can generally be defined easily.
 Contact your System Administrator with a detailed description of the Metadata field you need added and a specification for the data that it can contain.

 %%%% There is a help function which explains all metadata which explains it all.
 Andy will send Excel spreadsheet which explains it all in good detail (received 1/5 – review it).
-This does mostly not detail what it’s for nor units, but it does give the expected format (e.g. fl pt vs. string vs. int)
+This does mostly not detail what it’s for nor units, but it does give the expected format (e.g. fl pt vs. string vs. int), but that’s obvious from the app anyhow.

 Campaign Details